jjmchew/jjmchew.github.io/RB129/writtenStudyNotes.md

 - define a class by thinking about:  states and behaviours  [source](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1#statesandbehaviors)
   - state is the data associated to an individual object, state is tracked by instance variables
+    - state is a collection of all 'instance variables' [source](https://medium.com/launch-school/towards-a-conceptual-model-of-object-oriented-programming-118eb971659f)
   - behaviours are defined by the instance methods of a class;  instance methods defined by a class are available to all instances of that class
+- class definitions also referred to as defining behaviours and *attributes* [source](https://medium.com/launch-school/towards-a-conceptual-model-of-object-oriented-programming-118eb971659f)
+  - classes have *attribute signifiers* within their definitions, not strictly 'instance variables'

 - the `initialize` method of a class is also called a *constructor* [source](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1#initializinganewobject)

+- instance variables don't exist prior to an object being created and a value assigned to them [source](https://medium.com/launch-school/towards-a-conceptual-model-of-object-oriented-programming-118eb971659f)
+  - instance variables that have been defined, but haven't yet been initialized (i.e., a specific value assigned to them) have the value `nil`

+- 'getters' and 'setters' are 'contingent properties' of a class - need to be defined appropriately to be available [source](https://medium.com/launch-school/towards-a-conceptual-model-of-object-oriented-programming-118eb971659f);  not available by default
+  - gives programmer flexibility to define what can/can't be changed (encapsulation)

 #### Objects

 - anything that can be said to have a value is an object (e.g., numbers, strings, arrays, classes, modules) [source](https://launchschool.com/books/oo_ruby/read/the_object_model#whatareobjects)
   - methods, blocks, variables are not objects
+  - `if` statements, argument lists are also NOT objects [source](https://launchschool.com/lessons/d2f05460/assignments/9cadd494)
 - objects are created from classes; objects are instances of the class they are created from
 - can call `.class` on each object to see what class it is an instance of
 - creating a new object from a class is 'instantiation' [source](https://launchschool.com/books/oo_ruby/read/the_object_model#classesdefineobjects)